signupsoftware/TEMP-Docs-FO/docs/user-manual/12-document-summarize/1-introduction-and-limitations.md

 ### Limitations in the solution
-- Purchase order invoices are supported in the summarized functionality.<br/>
 - A summarized invoice can only be Approved or Rejected.<br/>
 - An approver cannot change the coding of a summarized invoice.<br/>
 - An approver cannot split invoice lines for a summarized invoice.<br/>